Colorfulstan/typed-overwolf/README.md

-# THIS REPOSITORY IS CURRENTLY NO LONGER MAINTAINED.
+# THIS REPOSITORY IS CURRENTLY NOT ACTIVELY MAINTAINED.
 Ideally, there will be a @types version at some point found in [this repo](https://github.com/Colorfulstan/overwolf-dts).
 You still can use this type definitions, and contributions for updates are welcome.